ParasJmail/React/3Adding_interactivity/Responding_To_Events/updatingarraysinstate/README.md

     Replacing items in an array

         It is particularly common to want to replace one or more items in an array.
 Assignments like arr[0] = 'bird' are mutating the original array, so instead you’ll want to use map for this as well.

         To replace an item, create a new array with map.
 Inside your map call, you will receive the item index as the second argument.
 Use it to decide whether to return the original item (the first argument) or something else: Replace.js

+    Inserting into an array

+        Sometimes, you may want to insert an item at a particular position that’s neither at the beginning nor at the end.
+To do this, you can use the ... array spread syntax together with the slice() method.
+The slice() method lets you cut a “slice” of the array.
+To insert an item, you will create an array that spreads the slice before the insertion point, then the new item, and then the rest of the original array.

+        In this example, the Insert button always inserts at the index 1: Insert.js